Police credit 'astute employee' for arrests at Denver hotel - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Leslie Perrot reported on this story from Denver, Colorado.
-Amir Vera and Gregory Lemos wrote from Atlanta, Georgia.
+CNN’s Leslie Perrot reported from Denver and Carma Hassan, Amir Vera and Gregory Lemos reported and wrote from Atlanta.
+Adrienne Broaddus contributed to this report.

 Comments